 - 1. Date(s) of absences or tardies.

 - 2. Date the excuse is written.

 - 3. Reason for the absence or tardy.

 - 4. Signature of parent or guardian.

 - 5. If tardy, include the estimated time of arrival at school.

-A properly identified telephone call by the parent or guardian to the junior high school Attendance Office will also clear your student; please call 888-1333.
+A properly identified telephone call by the parent or guardian to the Sterling Attendance Office will also clear your student; please call 888-2531.

 Where To Take Notes